Student Code of Conduct and Resolution Procedures

 In this method, students' rights are protected, although there may not be a face-to-face meeting involving both the complainant and the respondent.
 Instead, the parties have the opportunity to meet with the investigator, where they have the chance to review and respond to the case information at the designated time(s).
 The case information is summarized in a final report that contains the investigation summary as well as any refutation or response provided by either party after their review of it.

-Investigators and hearing officers are designated by the Dean of Student Affairs and may include the Dean of Student Affairs.
+Investigators and hearing officers are designated by the Dean of Students and may include the Dean of Students.
 Investigations (including determination of outcomes) are generally completed within 60 calendar days.
 In the case of delays in the process, the complainant(s) and respondent(s) will be kept informed of the delays in the process.
 In cases alleging sexual or gender-based misconduct, the Title IX Coordinator(s) will be kept apprised of the process and will coordinate the resolution.

 As this resolution process has the fewest but the most specially trained employees involved, this method provides the most private form of resolution for both the complainant and respondent and also promotes the timeliest response, depending on the responses of the involved parties and the complexities of the case.